d-boers/the-vinerist-app/README.md

 The Vinerist app is deployed and can be visited [here](54.189.178.229)

-> The app was designed for mobile-first and is best viewed around 375 x 667px.
+> The app was designed for mobile-first and is best viewed @ 375 x 667px or 375 x 812px.
 Repsonsive styling will come if time allows.
-> Google Maps API key may be deprecated at time of viewing.
+The Google Maps API key may be deprecated at time of viewing.

 ## Overview